isabella232/search-promote.en-1/help/c-appendices/r-date-formats.md

 ---
 description: You can define the date formats that are used when it parses and indexes any field with a "date" data type.
-seo-description: You can define the date formats that are used when it parses and indexes any field with a "date" data type.
-seo-title: Date Formats
 solution: Target
 title: Date Formats
 topic: Appendices,Site search and merchandising